DescriptionKeeps small sections of the growing cube material from topping over in the germination tray

 PC running OpenSCAD.

 PC running a slicing program suitable for your 3D printer, such as Slic3r.

 Download one of the OpenSCAD models, depending on the size and shape you want:

 gitand have it installed, clone the entire Project Springtime website from here and look for the

 .scadfile you want and and select "Design/Render (F6)".

 In your slicer, place the previously exported STL file.

-In your slicer, export the G-Code and print the G-Code.
+In your slicer, export the G-Code and print the G-Code with your 3D printer.